CephalofairGames/gloomhaven2e-faq/index.md

 **Immovable Phalanx (6, bot) - Can I use an item like Boots to enhance my Move ability before turning it into an Attack ability?** No. You need to decide to use a Move ability as an Attack ability before performing the ability; you can't improve an ability you never performed.
 You can, however, use items which improve attacks once you do so.

+**Patch Armor (two-check Loot perk) - What is the icon?
+It isn't defined in the rulebook.** This is an older "Recover" icon from the original Gloomhaven.
+This perk allows you to recover either a spent or lost chest slot item.

 ![divider-narrow](/assets/images/divider2.png)

 ### ![Tinkerer Icon](/assets/images/02_tinkerer.png) <a name="page_802" class="page-number">8.2</a> Tinkerer